KentRyanEntice/lendrow-/README.md

 #lendrow

-this is a base-lendrow project / upgraded project is currently in development

 Description: LendRow is a peer-to-peer lending platform connecting lenders and borrowers with a secure, user-friendly system.
 It features a wallet for streamlined transactions, automated calculations, agreement generation, and payment tracking, promoting transparency and financial inclusion, especially in underserved regions.

 Set Up: